 Damping — This concerns the material of the wall’s room.
 In fact, the harder the material the walls are made of (e.g. stones), the brighter the reverb.
 The softer the material the walls are made of (e.g. wood), the darker the reverb.
 At a basic level, think of it like a sort of EQ.

-Diffusion — This parameter is related to the early reflections.
-Increase the diffusion to pushing the early reflection closer together.
-Decrease the diffusion to separate the early reflection.
+Diffusion — This parameter is related to the reflections and how the are diffused in the room.
+Increase the diffusion to push the reflection closer together (this also helps in creating a denser reverb).
+Decrease the diffusion to separate the reflections.